 - Page and domain authority

-I could argue that it’s impossible to do too much keyword research, and if you want a single tool that gives you an overview of keywords from a broad range of sites, Keywords Everywhere is one of the best SEO Chrome extensions out there.
+I think it’s almost impossible to do too much keyword research.
+And if you want a single tool that gives you an overview of keywords from a broad range of sites, Keywords Everywhere is one of the best SEO Chrome extensions out there.

 Just go to Google and type in any keyword that you are interested in going after.
 Keywords Everywhere shows you a laundry list of other related terms that you can target.